 Molybdenum metal products mainly include molybdenum powder, molybdenum rod, molybdenum wire, molybdenum slab, molybdenum shaped parts and so on.
 The alloy tip of molybdenum is an important tool for threading seamless tubes made of stainless steel, alloy steel, and high-temperature alloys.

 The armor of tanks, the inner walls of artillery tubes, China’s future aircraft carriers, and space weapons are all inseparable from molybdenum.

 Molybdenum is mainly consumed in the steel industry.
 Molybdenum is a refractory metal with good wear resistance, corrosion resistance, high melting point, and high strength, and is widely used in steel, petroleum, chemical, electrical and electronic technology, medicine, and agriculture, with molybdenum accounting for more than 85 percent of consumption in the steel industry.

-austenitic stainless steel production and usage accounts for about 70% of the total production and usage of stainless steel, the largest number of steel grades, most of the austenitic steel molybdenum content in 2-3%, some versions of the molybdenum content in 3-8%, is the most molybdenum in stainless steel subcategories.
+Austenitic stainless steel production and usage account for about 70% of the total production and usage of stainless steel, the largest number of steel grades, most of the austenitic steel molybdenum content in 2-3%, some versions of the molybdenum content in 3-8%, is the most molybdenum in stainless steel subcategories.

 Duplex steel molybdenum content is located at 1-4%, the ferritic steel molybdenum content of 0.75-2.5%, and martensitic steel does not contain molybdenum in the early days, now some improved versions will have a small amount of molybdenum, most content of 0.6%.

-high-speed steel is the abbreviation of high-speed tool steel, molybdenum content is generally in 5-10%.
+High-speed steel is the abbreviation of high-speed tool steel.
+Molybdenum content is generally 5-10%.

 Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.